CMU-IDS-2020/fp-sweetpotato/README.md

 ## Work distribution

 As a solo project-dooer, Lydia Schweitzer completed this work on her own.
 She processed datasets using Matlab, designed the intention and configuration of the web application, and documented all work.

-### Final deliverables

-- [ ] All code for the project should be in the repo.
-- [ ] A 5 minute video demonstration.
-- [ ] Update Readme according to Canvas instructions.
-- [ ] A detailed project report.
-The contact should submit the video and report as a PDF on Canvas.